This blog post will look at how Buddhism deals with the concept of simplicity.

 It does not matter if one carries a caste name, since all people possess the potential ability to learn how to become a monk or even a layman.

-All that matters is that one remains a wholesome personality by adhering to moral codes and simple practices such as reading texts.
+All that matters is that one remains a wholesome personality by living a simple life and adhering to certain moral codes.

 The Buddha wasn’t too fond of the ritual performed by the Brahmins.